Why Inventory Management is Important in Business

 Overstocking requires money outlay and increases storage expenses.
 Furthermore, having too much inventory might cause things to become outdated over time, which will show up as a loss on your balance sheet.
 Conversely, understocking can result in lost sales opportunities, higher delivery costs, or even the loss of consumers.

 Businesses can achieve a balance between lowering carrying costs and guaranteeing that products are available when customers need them by optimising inventory levels.
-In addition to increasing profitability, cost control enables you to allocate funds to more fruitful segments of your company.

 Cash Flow Management: Unlocking Business Potential